 The Immaculate Conception and the Faith of the Virgin Mary

-"Nothing will be impossible for God"
+“Nothing will be impossible with God.” ~ Luke 1:37

-Upon revisiting that fateful encounter with Mary and the Angel Gabriel courtesy of Luke 1:26-38, we look in on a somewhat perplexed and understandably nervous Blessed Mother, a young woman trying to make sense of this rather unannounced visit for one of God's Heralds.
-When she asks the rather obvious question of Gabriel, how can she, who had no prior relations with a man, conceive such a child, she was reminded that with God all things are possible while simultaneously encountering a true "Pentecostal Moment.”
+Upon revisiting that fateful encounter with Mary and the Angel Gabriel (Luke 1:26-38) we see a startled and understandably perplexed young girl, one who‘s merely trying to make sense of this unannounced visit from God's most epic of Heralds.
+When she asks the Angel Gabriel, how can she, who has had no prior relations with a man, conceive such a child, she was reminded that with God all things are possible while simultaneously encountering a true "Pentecostal Moment.”

 This woman, “filled with the grace” of the Holy Spirit, proclaims "Behold, I am the handmaid of the Lord.
 May it be done to me according to your word", essentially echoing the very same vow that Catholics proclaim every Sunday upon reciting The Our Father in unison as a Parish Community ("thy will be done, on Earth as it is in Heaven").
 God's love is prominently on display at this very moment, a love which promises that "nothing will be impossible with God.”